-- Customers who create WEB transactions using their own software, or with that of software provider or other vendor must ensure this validation is in place on or before January 1st.
+- Customers who create WEB transactions using their own software, or with that of software provider or other vendor must ensure this validation is in place on or before the effective date.

 - If your organization originates WEB entries, please take action now to ensure you'll have account validation functionality in place before this change becomes effective.

 - Please see NACHA.org for suggestions or contact your Treasury Management Sales Officer for more details.

 Note: Customers that use TD Bank's TD eBill service to originate WEB transactions will be compliant with this requirement by the effective date.

 Effective March 19, 2021 – Newly Proposed Implementation Date

 Expanding access to Same Day ACH later in the business day